iterative/mlem.ai/content/docs/get-started/index.md

 Starting fastapi server...
 🖇️  Adding route for /predict
 🖇️  Adding route for /predict_proba
-🖇️  Adding route for /sklearn_predict
+🖇️  Adding route for /predict
-🖇️  Adding route for /sklearn_predict_proba
+🖇️  Adding route for /predict_proba
 Checkout openapi docs at <http://0.0.0.0:8080/docs>
 ...
 INFO:     Uvicorn running on http://0.0.0.0:8080 (Press CTRL+C to quit)
 ```

-The server is now running and listening for requests on `localhost`.
-Endpoints
+The server is now running and listening for requests on `localhost:8080`.
-are created automatically from model methods (using the `sample_data`
+Endpoints are created automatically from model methods (using the `sample_data`
 [provided earlier](#saving-your-model)).
 You can open the
 [Swagger UI](http://localhost:8080/docs) in your browser to explore the OpenAPI
 spec and query examples.